Disclaimer: I do not own Naruto.

 "It's okay, Ino.
 There is no need."

 "We can talk over what you'll say.
 It'll give you a boost of confidence!"

 Sakura smiled at the hopeful expression on the blonde's face.
 "Okay.
 Sounds good."

 The bit of alcohol in her veins gave her a surge of assertiveness and blatancy.
-Her husband's gigantic office building towered over her almost making her feel as if it was Ryou himself challenging her, leering down at her small form and seeing if she could dare stand up to him and his caliber.
+Her husband's gigantic office building towered over her almost making her feel as if it was Ryou himself challenging her, leering down at her small form and seeing if she could dare stand up to him.